brighamskarda/applechess/README.md

 # applechess
-A chess engine written entirely in go.

-WIP
+Various Chess Engines written in go for CS470